 The 120 edges of a rhombicosadodecahedron consist of twelve intersecting decagons (10-sided polygons).
 If we make the twelve decagons uniform and connect alternate vertices, we produce twelve pentagons whose edges align with the distribution of the struts in the 60-strut tensegrity sphere.

 In its spherical, or equilibrium phase, the dimensions of the cross section of the tension valley created by the tendons reach their maximum.
-That is, the struts are maximally distant from each other, and from the unit edges of the six intersecting squares, as illustrated below.
+In its polyhedral phases (described below), δ approaches to 0°, and both the gap and dip go to zero (0).

 Transformation of the 60-Strut Tensegrity Sphere to the Tensegrity Rhombic Triacontahedron